 “We need more people who support people to find a job and who purposefully bring these people into working life.
 In several regions, there is no one working on these things.”

 Le Monde, quite important French newspaper, has easy to read section.

 Lebenshilfe have a new video, in German, about supporting self-advocates.

 European Accessibility Act

-European Commission calls on Denmark, Estonia and Italy to fully transpose the Directive on accessibility of products and services for persons with disabilities.
+European calls on Denmark, Estonia and Italy to fully transpose the Directive on accessibility of products and services for persons with disabilities.

 Council of Europe: France violates rights of people with disabilities

 Unapei, alongside other organisations, prepared a complaint about the situation of people with disabilities in France.